roland-rad-lab/MoCaSeq/README.md

 ```
 This automatically download the container, download all required reference files and tests the pipeline.
 If succesful, reference files will be located in `ref/` and test results in `MoCaSeq_Test/`.
 This will take up to 24 hours!

-3. Download and unzip the github repository:
+4. Download and unzip the github repository:
 ```
 wget https://github.com/roland-rad-lab/MoCaSeq/archive/master.zip \
 && unzip master.zip \
 && rm master.zip \
 && mv MoCaSeq-master MoCaSeq
 ```
-4. Use the provided script to download both tumor and matched normal fastq-files from one pancreatic cancer, which developed in a conditionally-activated Kras<sup>G12D</sup>-model.
+5. Use the provided script to download both tumor and matched normal FASTQ files from one pancreatic cancer, which developed in a conditionally-activated Kras<sup>G12D</sup>-model.
 ```
 mkdir raw
 && cd raw